coerce to a list of characters

 rendered invalid if the axioms defining the functions involved are

 changed.
-However, to permit prototyping of both :
+However, to permit prototyping of both :program and

 accepted logical responsibility for the consequences by setting